+Another issue in decoder design is the expansion of the network which dictates the allowable hypothesis extensions, $s_t \rightarrow s{t+1}$ .
+This can either be carried out statically or dynamically at run-time.
+Static network expansion offers several advantages, in particular, the full optimisation of the decoding network and decoupling of the network expansion and decoder, but there are significant challenges in developing network expansion strategies that are not prohibitively demanding on memory resources.
 Converse to static network expansion, dynamic network expansion forms an integral part of the speech decoder, enabling the handling of large scale decoding tasks as the decoding network is only ever partially expanded.
-A consequence of this is the need to incorporate a number of sub-optimal network composition techniques that can be applied on-the-fly; including phonetic prefix trees [6] and language model spreading [18].
-Various methods are employed for the dynamic network expansion, each with its own pros and cons.
-An obvious drawback of the dynamic expansion paradigm is the need for the integration of network expansion and decoder, leading to a more complex and less flexible design.
+A consequence of this is the need to incorporate a number of sub-optimal network composition techniques that can be applied on-the-fly [17, 1].
+This requires the integration of network expansion and decoder, leading to a more complex and less flexible design.
+A compromise to these two extremes, involving a hybrid of these two extremes, is also possible.